camunda/camunda-docs/howtos/moving-content.md

 3. If there are non-next versions of documents with the same document ID, the system chooses the URL of the newest non-next version of documents with that ID.

-4. The system chooses the current page's URL, with the version number/name removed.
+4. The system chooses the current page's URL, as a self-referential canonical.

    This is a last resort.
-Theoretically, this URL probably does not exist, because the system would have matched it in a previous step.
-Hopefully there is a redirect rule associated with the URL, though, and hopefully search engines can still link the canonical content correctly.
+We have no way of linking this document to one that would more likely be canonical, so we presume it to be unique.

 ### Identifying which canonical reference the system chose for a page